 Now, when someone wants an impressionistic fantasy character painted, I’m much more likely to be hired than someone who didn’t niche themselves.

-Most jobs will need an artist with a good understanding of art fundamentals, like perspective, light, colour, anatomy, form, drawing, etc. Make sure you concentrate on the fundamentals that will improve your portfolio the most - if you paint characters, improving your anatomy knowledge will have a huge impact on your portfolio.
+Most jobs will need an artist with a good understanding of art fundamentals, like perspective, light, colour, anatomy, form, drawing, etc. Make sure you concentrate on learning the fundamentals that will improve your own portfolio the most - if you paint characters, improving your anatomy knowledge will have a huge impact on your portfolio.
 If you paint urban landscapes, working on your perspective might have more impact.

-The most important thing you need to become a freelance artist is the right attitude.
+The most important thing you need to become a Freelance Artist is the right attitude.

 Building up your art fundamentals alone will take self-motivation, discipline and persistence, as well as a hunger to seek out knowledge.